 Papers and posters are solicited on research issues, theories, and applications.
-Topics of interests include, but are not limited to,
+Topics of interests include, but are not limited to.

 - Military and security applications of SBP

 - Group formation and evolution in the political context

 - Technology and flash crowds

-- Networks and political influence
+- o Networks and political influence

 - Information diffusion

-- Group representation and profiling
+- o Group representation and profiling

+- Reasoning about terrorist group behaviors and policies towards them

 - Health applications of SBP

-- o Social network analysis to understand health behavior
+- Social network analysis to understand health behavior

 - o Modeling of health policy and decision making

 - o Modeling of behavioral aspects of infectious disease spread

 - Intervention design and modeling for behavioral health

+- · Other applications of SBP

+- Economic applications of SBP

+- o Reasoning about development aid through SBP

+- Reasoning about global educational efforts through SBP

 - Basic research on sociocultural and behavioral processes using SBP

 - Group interaction and collaboration

-- Group formation and evolution
+- o Group formation and evolution

-- Group representation and profiling
+- o Group representation and profiling

-- Cultural patterns and representation
+- o Cultural patterns and representation

 - Social conventions and social contexts

-- Influence process and recognition
+- o Influence process and recognition

-- o Public opinion representation
+- Public opinion representation

 - o Viral marketing and information diffusion

 - Psycho-cultural situation awareness

-- Methodological issues in SBP
+- · Methodological issues in SBP

 - Verification and validation

 - Sensitivity analysis

 - Matching technique or method to research questions

 - Metrics and evaluation

-- Methodological innovation
+- o Methodological innovation

-- Model federation and integration
+- o Model federation and integration

 - Limitations of and barriers to SBP

-- o Research gaps and opportunities
+- Research gaps and opportunities